Developers/Inventors/Integrators/OEMs … and just tinkerers

 today’s version can be plugged into the interface board of any ShopBot

-of any age and provide the tool with current features and capabilities.
+of any age and provide that tool with many of our current features and capabilities.

 A Basic System that will run small and medium size stepper motors.
 This is the system we use in our Desktop CNC Tools and Handibot Tools.